 “When you’re running with a stroller, you aren’t looking for speed — but you do gain strength and stamina,” says Shanna Sparks Burnette.
 “That combined with some fast intervals, and you’ll be a much stronger runner than you were before.”

 7. BYO H20, snacks, and diapers

-“For the stroller-running set, always pack water, a snack cup, spare diapers, wipes, and a changing pad in the undercarriage,” says Billy Henehan, dad to Violet.
+“For the stroller-running set, always pack water, a snack cup, spare diapers, wipes, and a changing pad in the undercarriage,” says Billy Henehan, dad of one.
 “You don’t want to be five miles from home with a suddenly very stinky and uncomfortable toddler.”

 8. Adjust your handlebars accordingly

 “Change up the handlebar positions every now and then during your run if your stroller allows it,” says Henehan.
 “And definitely stretch your arms and shoulders after your run.
 Sometimes I feel like stroller running is more grueling for my arms than it is for my legs!”

 9. Embrace your inner tough mom or dad

 “If you want to feel really hardcore, sprint up a hill with your full jogging stroller, passing stroller-less runners along the way,” says Henehan.
 “Then head back down the hill and do it again.”